NatronGitHub/natron-python-scripting/Python_INIT/addDepthLayer/README.md

 ### USAGE

-* Copy code in the init.py file.
+* Add 'addDepthLayer.py' code to the init.py file.